 Please contact an accounting or legal professional to discuss this matter as there is considerable debate regarding what qualifies for FSA and HSA spending.
 This is a confusing topic and the IRS has not made it any more clear at this time.
 There is current legislation pending to clarify this issue.

 What type of insurance would you recommend?

 We are not financial or health insurance advisers and recommend you speak with a professional in that industry if you have questions.
 We would be glad to connect you with one in Wichita if you do not have an insurance adviser.
-However, our members often find that a high-deductible (or catastrophic) insurance plan with a healthcare savings account (HSA) or a healthcare cost sharing ministry tend to be the best pair with Antioch Med.
+However, our members often find that a high-deductible (or catastrophic) insurance plan or a healthcare cost sharing ministry tend to be the best pair with Antioch Med.
 We can provide day-to-day services and a high-deductible plan or a cost sharing ministry can help limit the enormous expenses of a major event.